FabulousSpaceCat/FabulousSpaceCat.github.io/README.md

 todo:

-- [] Draw a fabulous space cat
+- [x] Draw a fabulous space cat
 - [] Take a picture of my custom drive bay cover
+- [] Screenshot some projects
 - [] Make some social media links pictures
-- [] Make it look good on a desktop browser
+- [x] Make it look good on a desktop browser
+- [x] Make it look good on a mobile browser
+- [] Make a nav bar